Give a knife as a gift

 present a knife as a ceremonial display

 As long as both parties understand and appreciate the intended meaning behind the knife, it can still make a suitable gift in the right circumstances.
-However, exercise caution when presenting knives in any professional, polite acquaintance, or new relationship contexts.
+However, exercise caution when presenting knives in any professional, polite acquaintance, or new relationship context.

 Overall, most modern gift-givers do not need to be overly concerned about knives bringing bad luck.
 If the knife matches the recipient's interests and needs, it often makes for a memorable and valued gift.
 However, it is wise to consider the individual's cultural background and personal beliefs when selecting a knife as a gift.